 Here are some brief facts about our faculty, our instruction, and our research:

-We have a faculty of 45, eight of whom are research faculty and one of whom is teaching faculty.
+We have a faculty of 53, ten of whom are research faculty and two are teaching faculty.

 With eight tenured and tenure-track women, our department has the largest number of such women on the faculty of any physics department in the country.

 Twenty-three of our current faculty (64%) are Fellows of the American Physical Society, three have named chairs in the university, and one is a member of the National Academy of Sciences.